Jessime/Jessime.github.io/_pages/about.md

 * <u> Name one of your favorite things about someone in your family. </u>

   My brother has always intuitively known how to generate fun.
-  That may seem like a boring answer that most people can do.
+  That may seem like a boring and non-unique answer.
   But most people only know how to enjoy entertainment that's provided to them.
   Mahlon knows how to generate entertainment from nothing.
   That's a rare skill.